lalinsky/website/_posts/2015-02-02-using-raspberry-pi-as-an-arduino-avr-programmer.md

 programmer to program the flash memory on the microcontroller.

 The ATmega328P chip can be programmed using the SPI protocol.
-The process requires 4 digital wires and the Raspberry Pi with its GPIO pins can be easily used to do that.
+The process requires 4 digital wires and Raspberry Pi with its GPIO pins can be easily used to do that.
 On Linux, you can interact with GPIO pins using a sysfs interface and avrdude (the application that can program the chip) can talk the SPI protocol over this interface.
 So it's just a